Case Study: UX Review–Torchy’s Tacos App

 Problem

-The earlier version of the online ordering tool was unintuitive, clunky and filled with friction points.
+The online ordering tool was unintuitive, clunky, and filled with friction points.
 I reviewed the tool for

 • friction points and triggers